vuejs/vetur/rfcs/001-vetur-config-file.md

 This will ensure consistency with past behavior.

 ### How to find `vetur.config.js`
-- Same as finding `tsconfig.json` logic in TypeScript.
 - Start from the root and work your way up until the file is found.
 - The root is set `process.cwd()` value in VTI and you can set file path in CLI params.